AgregoreWeb/website/docs/tutorials/process.md

 ## Publishing

 At the end of each sprint we will be publishing the tutorials on the Agregore [docs](https://agregore.mauve.moe/docs/) section of the website, and the retrospectives on the [Blog](https://agregore.mauve.moe/blog/) section.
 This will be done by submitting pull requests to the [Website's github repo](https://github.com/AgregoreWeb/website/) which will then auto-publish to the site upon merging.

+The source code for all the apps will be licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License) so that it may be reused by others for any purpose.